 This course examines issues of sex, sexuality, and gender in the ancient societies of Greece and Rome through the study of literature, art, sociology, and science.
 We will investigate the representation of gender cross-culturally over time to learn what we know, and what we can’t know, about the lives of ancient men and women, their interaction, communication and their roles in culture and society.
 Particular attention will be given to the lives of women, whose voices are often underrepresented in Greek and Roman literature and historical records.
 Prerequisite, 1 course in Classics or Women's Studies.
-Jesse Weiner.
+(Same as Women's Studies 325.)

 Women, Gender and Power in the Ancient World.

 An interdisciplinary study of the varying degrees and types of power available to women in ancient Mediterranean societies Students will analyze evidence from art, archaeology, classical literature, history, philosophy, and sociology to interpret the social construction of race, gender, class, and sexuality in ancient Egypt or ancient Greece or ancient Rome.
 (Writing-intensive.)
 Prerequisite, one course in Latin, Greek, classical studies or women's studies.
 (Same as Women's Studies 341.)
 Maximum enrollment, 20.